-- CIS advertisements should not contain any untrue statement of fact or omit to state any fact that is necessary in order to prevent the statements made, in the light of the circumstances in which they were made, from being misleading. - CIS advertisements, including those that contain performance information, should be accompanied by all explanations, qualifications, limitations and other statements that are necessary to prevent such information from misleading investors.
+- 1. CIS advertisements should not contain untrue statements of fact or omit to state facts that are necessary in order to prevent the statements made, in the light of the circumstances in which they were made, from being misleading. - 1.1 CIS advertisements, including those that contain performance information, should be accompanied by all explanations, qualifications, limitations and other statements that are necessary to prevent such information from misleading investors.